The Co-Passion PlatformTM

 In our two-day retreat, we hold a session on the first day, enjoy a casual group dinner that evening, and then enjoy a full-day retreat on day two.
 Moving forward, many families find it a priority to hold these retreats once or twice a year.

-In our expanded retreat, family members enjoy opening the conversations by phone prior to the face-to-face retreat.
+In our expanded retreat, family members enjoy opening the conversations one-to-one prior to the face-to-face retreat.
 Then, we share two days together onsite, beginning with a session the first day, dinner that evening and a full-day retreat the following day.
-After our time together, we provide you with a brief yet poignant summary of where you were before our Pre-Governance work, the progress and shifts achieved onsite, and a summary of your decisions and actions for moving things forward
+After our time together, we provide you with a brief yet poignant summary of where you were before our Pre-Governance work, the progress and shifts achieved onsite, and a summary of your decisions and actions for moving things forward.